Meet the team

 Party trick: Dancing like there’s no tomorrow

-Life motto: ‘Laughter really is the best medicine’
+Life motto: Variety is the spice of life

 The Arts in Health team relies on the goodwill of our dedicated team of volunteers.
 We also regularly work with professional artists and musicians on a variety of creative projects across the Trust.